 If you find mystery bites on your skin, visit the health center.
-Practitioners at Geneseo's Lauderdale Health Center will try to identify the sources of bite marks; other possibiities are ants, mites, mosquitoes, fleas, and scabies.
+Practitioners at Geneseo's Lauderdale Health Center will try to identify the sources of bite marks; other possibilities are ants, mites, mosquitoes, fleas, and scabies.

 If you find bites on your skin, and you suspect bedbugs, please do the following:

-File a work order requesting an inspection for bedbugs.
+Notify your RA and File a work order requesting an inspection for bedbugs.
 At least one resident must be present in the room for this inspection, so please list your available times.
 Bedbug inspections will occur during regular business hours, Monday through Friday, subject to staff availability.

-Do a visual inspection of your mattress, paying particular attention to seams and crevices where bugs might hide or leave eggs.
+If you are comfortable doing so, do a visual inspection of your mattress, paying particular attention to seams and crevices where bugs might hide or leave eggs.
 You may need to ask someone to help you flip your mattress.
 What are you looking for?
 Bedbugs are tiny, but visible to the naked eye.
 You might also find hard round eggs.
 Or you might find blood stains.
 If you discover any kind of bug or egg, a good way to "capture" it is on a piece of cellophane tape.
 This will be extremely helpful for the inspector from Facilities.
 This Google image search will show you what bedbugs and bedbug bites look like.

 Bedbugs settle can show up in anyone's home--regardless of your neighborhood.
 Please do not fear any judgment if you suspect there are bugs in your room.
 And please report them.

 Visit the Health Center if you are bothered by any bites or rashes.